alaa-sbm-ahmed/splunk-windows-soc-lab/README.md

 Event ID **4672** records special privileges assigned to a new logon.

-The investigation identified privileged logon events associated with `paba`.
+The investigation identified Event ID 4672 records associated with logon sessions for `paba`.

 ![Paba privileged sessions](screenshots/06-paba-privileged-sessions.png)